2021 American League Division Series

-The 2021 American League Division Series were the two best-of-five-games series in Major League Baseball (MLB) that determined the participating teams of the 2021 American League Championship Series.
+The 2021 American League Division Series were the two best-of-five-games series in Major League Baseball’s (MLB) 2021 postseason that determined the participating teams of the 2021 American League Championship Series.
 The three divisional winners, seeded first through third, and a fourth team—determined by the AL Wild Card Game—played in two series.
 These matchups were: